XanderHorn/visualizeR/README.md

 `sample`: Should a random sample be taken in order to speed the plotting process up.

 `clipOutliers`: Should outliers be fixed in the data using a median approach.
-Possible values: 'Y','N'
+Possible values: TRUE,FALSE

 `handleMissing`: Should missing values be corrected with 'Missing' value for categorical variables and median imputation for conitnuous variables.
-Possible values: 'Y','N', Should this be left as 'N' then missing observations will be removed from the plots.
+Possible values: TRUE,FALSE.
+Should this be left as 'N' then missing observations will be removed from the plots.

 `CatChartType`: Indicates the type of chart to use when plotting categorical/factor features.
 Possible values: 'stackedHist', 'Confusion'

 `NumChartType`: Indicates the type of chart to use when plotting numerical/continuous features.
 Possible values: 'stackedHist', 'densityLine', 'densityFill', 'boxPlot'

 `summaryStats`: Should summary statistics be printed for predictors in the dataset, summary stats for continuous and frequency tables for categorical variables.
-Possible values: 'Y','N'
+Possible values: TRUE,FALSE

 `seed`: Used only for the sampling of the data and to reproduce the plots.